jhukdev/jameshill.dev/src/modules/articles/custom-elements-with-preact.md

 }
 ```

 This is better, but we're still introducing lots of boilerplate.
 For every component we create, a custom element must be defined with the above pattern.
-A handful of these don't pose to much of an issue, but if your goal is a grandual refactor towards Preact (or React, etc) components, this will grow over time.
+A handful of these don't pose to much of an issue, but if your goal is a gradual refactor towards Preact (or React, etc) components, this will grow over time.

 What we _now_ need, is some kind of re-usability for the above.